Spending time outdoors is so rewarding, but acquiring the recreational gear you need can get pricey. But it doesn’t have to be!

-As an avid outdoor recreational enthusiast, I know first-hand how much it can cost to support my outdoor adventure.
+As an avid outdoor recreational enthusiast, I know first-hand how much it can cost to support my outdoor adventures.
 I have learned many ways to acquire and upcycle gently used outdoor recreational clothing and gear.

 Here are my tried and true tips for how to acquire and upcycle outdoor gear for a fraction of the cost.